A relaxed four-course meal, live music and dancing under the umbrellas in Sedgefield

 6. THEY HAVE A NEWLY-LAUNCHED DINNER MENU

 From 6pm to closing time, Tuesday to Saturday, Coco Safar now serves its new dinner prix fixe menu, which includes four- or five-course set menus.
 Look forward to delicious haute comfort food such as slow-cooked smoked brisket, ostrich lasagna and Thai-style bass curry complemented with botanical mixology cocktails or wine, experienced in a bespoke and cinematic Belle Epoque retro-chic ambience.
+Take a peek at their new summer specials.

 7. THE FIRST LORING SMART ROASTER IN SOUTH AFRICA